isabellayoon/isabellayoon.github.io/_tabs/research.md

 1. In, Soh Young, Jungah, Yoon, Gaku, Morio, and Christopher D. Manning.
 When Do Firms Oversell or Undersell Their Environmental Sustainability?
 An Empirical Analysis of Corporate Environmental Communication.

+1. In, Soh Young, Jungah, Yoon, Gaku, Morio, and Christopher D. Manning.
+Strategic Vocalness and ESG Accountability: NLP-Based Analysis of Corporate Environmental Communication, Performance, and Evaluation.

 ## Conferences
 1. [Sustainable Transition with AI (STAI) Workshop](https://stai.jeju.ai/), 5 August 2024, Jeju-Island, South Korea.
     - In, Soh Young, Jungah, Yoon, Gaku, Morio, and Christopher D. Manning, When Do Firms Oversell or Undersell Their Environmental Sustainability?
 An Empirical Analysis of Corporate Environmental Communication.